michael-milette/moodle-filter_filtercodes/README.md

 This plugin includes support for the English language.

 If you need a different language that is not yet supported, please feel free to contribute using the Moodle AMOS Translation Toolkit for Moodle at

 https://lang.moodle.org/

+If the content replacing the tag contains language filtering tags, be sure to have FilterCodes above the language filter in the Moodle filter settings.

 This plugin has not been tested for right-to-left (RTL) language support.
 If you want to use this plugin with a RTL language and it doesn't work as-is, feel free to prepare a pull request and submit it to the project page at:

 http://github.com/michael-milette/moodle-filter_filtercodes